Ever thought of studying in South Australia? The capital of the ‘Festival State’, Adelaide, might just be the place to go.

 Concerts and live music can be more expensive in Australia.
 Performers have to spend more to travel here, and the costs associated with paying bar and security staff add up.
 In Adelaide, $50 or more per ticket is an expected figure to pay.
 For a larger act at a stadium or arena, over $100 per ticket is typical.
 Other events like dance or theatre performances and dance parties will usually cost $45 or more – if it’s a touring musical, tickets can be well over $100, but you’ll find discounted tickets if you’re happy to sit nearer the back of the theatre.
 Always make sure you investigate the weekly city guides, as there are plenty of regular free events taking place around Adelaide.

 A movie at any of the city’s cinemas will likely cost over $20 for an adult ticket, which may sound like a lot compared to Netflix at home.
-However, as a student in Australia, you will often find cheaper student or concession tickets available (just keep your student ID on you) – some cinemas even offer ‘student nights’ with tickets as low as $8.
-Also make sure you take advantage of any cinema membership programs that will get you discounted tickets and free popcorn and drinks.
+However, as a student in Australia, you will often find cheaper student or concession tickets available (just keep your student card on you) – some cinemas even offer ‘student nights’ with tickets as low as $8.
+Also, make sure you take advantage of any cinema membership programs that will get you discounted tickets and free popcorn and drinks.

 If you prefer to spend your downtime at the gym, a membership at one of the more common gym franchises like Goodlife, Zap Fitness or Anytime Fitness, will cost upwards of about $15 per week.
 Make sure to ask about any student discounts on memberships or classes.
-Alternatively, joining your education provider’s gym or sports teams could be a much more affordable option.
+Alternatively, joining your education provider’s gym or sports teams could be a much more affordable and convenient option.